glouppe/talk-eurohpc2021/talk.md

 # Summary

-- PyProb is a novel probabilistic software framework to execute and control exisiting HPC simulator code bases.
+- PyProb is a probabilistic software framework to execute and control exisiting HPC simulator code bases.
 - Synchronous data parallel training of a NN is made possible thanks to HPC.
 - AI-powered probabilistic programming is for the first time practical for large-scale, real-word science models.